MicrosoftDocs/iis-docs/iis/extensions/smooth-streaming-client/smoothstreamingmediaelement-smoothstreamingsourceproperty-field-microsoft-web-media-smoothstreaming.md

 Use this member to assign a Smooth Streaming source.
 For other media data that is not in Smooth Streaming format, use the Source class.

 > [!NOTE]
-> <p>Do not set [SmoothStreamingSource](smoothstreamingmediaelement-smoothstreamingsource-property-microsoft-web-media-smoothstreaming_1.md) to a URI that contains a query, such as http://domain/MultiAudio.ism/Manifest?foo=axjrjrn1.</p>
+> Do not set [SmoothStreamingSource](smoothstreamingmediaelement-smoothstreamingsource-property-microsoft-web-media-smoothstreaming_1.md) to a URI that contains a query, such as `http://domain/MultiAudio.ism/Manifest?foo=axjrjrn1`.
-> <p>If a query is set and the config.xml file includes ResponseCacheEnabled=&quot;true&quot; instead of ResponseCacheEnabled=&quot;false&quot;, the entire URI (including the query) could be persisted in ResponseCache.</p>
+> If a query is set and the config.xml file includes `ResponseCacheEnabled="true"` instead of `ResponseCacheEnabled="false"`, the entire URI (including the query) could be persisted in ResponseCache.

 ## Version Information